-- >> ensuring that the company's financial reporting is carried out in accordance with applicable law and that assets are managed prudently - >> serving as Group Chief Executive, which involves managing and co-ordinating Group companies in accordance with the Board's guidelines and instructions - >> ensuring that Board resolutions are executed and keeping the Board updated on the development of the company and Group's operations, performance and financial position
+- " ensuring that the Company's financial reporting is carried out in accordance with applicable law and that assets are managed prudently; - " serving as Group Chief Executive, which involves managing and co-ordinating Group companies in accordance with the Board's guidelines and instructions; and - " ensuring that Board resolutions are executed and keeping the Board updated on the development of the Company and Group's operations, performance and financial position.

-See note 5 for details on the CEO's remuneration.
+See note 5 for details on the remuneration for the CEO and Executive Management Team.